deciduously/deciduously-com-sunfish/content/blog/cargo_build_scripts/post.md

 ---
 cover_image: https://res.cloudinary.com/practicaldev/image/fetch/s--H5b_3Qbt--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://dev-to-uploads.s3.amazonaws.com/i/vz50vjb1ufs2snvbb0pd.jpg
-edited: 2020-02-07T12:00:00.000Z
+date: 2020-02-07T12:00:00.000Z
 title: Automatically Generate Rust Modules With Cargo Build Scripts
-published: true
 description: Learn how to use build.rs to autogenerate Rust code.
-tags: beginners, rust, devjournal, todayilearned
+tags:
+  - beginners
+  - rust
+  - devjournal
+  - todayilearned
 ---

 I just learned how to use [Cargo build scripts](https://doc.rust-lang.org/cargo/reference/build-scripts.html).
 They're pretty cool.

 ## The Context

 If you don't care about the context, here's the [build script part](#the-build-script-part).

 I'm rebuilding my personal website from scratch and plan to re-host my DEV blog posts there.
 I've selected the [`askama`](https://github.com/djc/askama) library to generate HTML for my webpages.
 This tool is kind of like [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) (or [`tera`](https://github.com/Keats/tera) in the Rust world) but with one significant difference - it typechecks your templates, and actually compiles them directly in to your application's exectuable.

 As an example, here's my toplevel `skel.html` template: